mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 2. Five separate hikes

 ## One continuous hike
-You have one set of equipment to through from Canada to Mexico, through all environments, temperatures, and weather conditions.
+You have one set of equipment to carry from Canada to Mexico, through all environments, temperatures, and weather conditions.
 This comes with the clear benefit of simplicity - you don’t have to spend as much money and no swapping in and out is required.
 There's rarely a chance you'll be caught off-guard by conditions.
 One friend I hiked with on the trail described it as a purer experience, citing that one should be covered in all situations.

 The obvious downside here is that for much of the trail you'll be carrying things that are overkill for your environment.
 Having a heavy, warm, 10 degree sleeping bag is largely unnecessary for the majority of Oregon and Northern California.
 A double wall shelter in the Desert is overkill when it barely rains and there are no nighttime bugs.
-On my thru-hike in 2019, I didn't set up my shelter once after Mount Witney.
+On my thru-hike in 2019, I didn't set up my shelter once after Mount Whitney.
 That's 750 miles carrying an item that could be switched out for something much lighter such as a tarp.

 ## Five separate hikes
 If you have the luxury of owning multiple pieces of gear that are suited to different seasons, my personal recommendation is treating the trip as though you were doing 5 separate hikes.
 Each "section" (Washington, Oregon, NorCal, Sierra, SoCal) brings different weather conditions, bug intensity and temperature variations.